jfcloutier/karma_system/design_notes/acting.md

 * Builds a plan or reuses an affordance for its intent and for each directive predicted by a parent as planned
   * One plan per goal
   * Plans are built as urgency dictates (plans are built for high-priority goals first)
-  * A plan with all directives observed as `planned` or `executed` is a working plan, and the goal of the plan is experienced as `planned`
-* Executes the plan for its intent if its intet's activation is experienced as `planned`
+* Executes the plan for its intent if its intent's activation is experienced as `planned`
 * Executes the plan for a directive currently predicted as `executed` if the directive's activation is (experienced as) `planned`

 At the `assess` phase, a CA: